Plating a fracture clearly disrupts the soft tissue envelope around a fracture. Why, then, is surgical plating ever used?

 -- Closed Functional Treatment of Fractures by Sarmiento and Latta **

 Surgical plating disrupts the soft tissue envelope around the fracture and disturbs the biological environment conducive to healing.
 After all, you cannot insert a plate without dissection right near the fracture.
-This dissection exposes the fracture to the outside environment, allows the biological factors that appeared in response to injury to escape and likely disrupts the blood supply to the area (if but to a small extent).
+This dissection exposes the fracture to the outside environment, allows the biological factors that appeared in response to injury to escape and likely disrupts the blood supply to the area.
 All of these likely decrease the chance of the bone ultimately uniting.
 Why then would this be done?

 Plates are chosen despite the need to open the fracture (and the problems it produces) because plates help restore alignment, especially near the joint line.

-In addition, a plate promotes primary bone healing (without a fracture callus).
-This minimizes the mass of new bone produced, a feature which may be helpful near the joint line as well, as a callus might compress vital structures.
-For example, an exuberant callus from a distal radius fracture might compress the median nerve in the carpal tunnel.
+In addition, a plate promotes primary bone healing, that is, healing without a fracture callus.
+Plating thus minimizes the mass of new bone produced, a feature which may be helpful near the joint line as well, as a callus might block range of motion and/or compress vital structures.
+For example, exuberant callus from a distal radius fracture might compress the median nerve in the carpal tunnel.

-This indirect method of nailing tends to disrupt the biological environment near the fracture much less (though still some), and as stressed by Dr. Sarmiento and Dr. Latta, sometimes functional bracing is the best choice, even if there is an implant available.
+This indirect method of nailing tends to disrupt the biological environment near the fracture much less (though still some).
+Also, as stressed by Dr. Sarmiento and Dr. Latta, sometimes functional bracing is the best choice, even if there is an implant available.

 ** Sarmiento A., Latta L.L.
 (1981) Closed Functional Treatment of Fractures.
 Springer, Berlin, Heidelberg